canimus/cuallee/README.md

 # Using db_connector to create connector to the database
 db_conn_mysql = db_connector(uri)

-# Create Check with table Name with database name
+# Create a check with table name with database name
 check = Check(CheckLevel.WARNING, "MySQLCheck", table_name="database_name.table")

 (  check.are_complete(("id", "id2"))